canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

   - Techniques can include: daily stand ups, issue trackers, code reviews, rapid prototyping, design sprints, usability testing, user stories, retrospective meetings.
 - Build and release a core-function oriented product that meets user needs. **(3.
 Apply agile principles and be iterative.
 (Do - Digital Design Playbook (ISED)))**
   - Focus on developing a product that takes care of the client’s task(s).
 Additional capacities and new features to service can be added later as long as these add-ons do not result in the service/product losing effectiveness at core functions.
-- work in an agile way, based on agile values and principles, and using agile tools and techniques **(Digital Service Standard (AU))**
-- review and iterate your processes to be able to respond to feedback, continue to improve and adapt to change **(Digital Service Standard (AU))**
-- be able to demonstrate how your team uses agile tools and techniques to communicate with each other to increase collaboration and transparency **(Digital Service Standard (AU))**
-- be able to show that your governance is appropriate to the size and scale of your service, and that it is human-centred, based on clear and measurable goals, with a clear focus on managing change and risk in real time. **(Digital Service Standard (AU))**

 </section>
 </section>